 Erbitux Consumer (continued)

-Nausea, vomiting, constipation, diarrhea, headache, stomachache, backache, fever/chills, trouble sleeping, weight loss, fatigue, drowsiness, eye redness/itching, nail changes, and dry skin may occur.
+Nausea, vomiting, constipation, diarrhea, headache, stomachache, backache, fever/chills, trouble sleeping, weight loss, fatigue, drowsiness, eye redness/itching, nail changes, dry skin, and mouth/throat sores may occur.
 Nausea and vomiting can be quite severe.
 In some cases, drug therapy may be necessary to prevent or relieve nausea and vomiting.
 Not eating before your treatment may help relieve vomiting.
 Changes in diet such as eating several small meals or limiting activity may help lessen some of these effects.
 If these effects persist or worsen, notify your doctor or pharmacist promptly.

 Many people using this medication have serious side effects.
 However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.